xbeaulac/starter/README.md

 # Xander's Starter Project

-This is a starter project that skips all of the configuration and lets you start iterating immediately.
+This is a starter project that skips all of the setup and configuration and lets you start building immediately.

 ### The project is set up with:
 * Formatting [Prettier](https://prettier.io/)